Cinema 4D tutorial¶

 auto:3in the Scout Frames field.

-You'll notice the Frame Info section has updated to let you know which frames will be submitted, and how many will be scouted first.
+You'll notice the Frame Info section is updated to let you know which frames will be submitted and how many are due to be scouted first.

 Submit the job¶

 You are now ready to submit your render using the Submit button at the bottom of the dialog.
 On submission, several validations will run to catch any issues that could cause the render to fail.
 You can also check the Preview section for potential problems in the submission payload.

 If everything looks good, press the Submit button, and then head over to the Conductor dashboard to monitor your job.